guiuba/Coffee-Machine/README.md

 # Coffee-Machine
-That's a coffee machine program simulator.
-This is a Jet Brains Academy project
+Coffee-Machine is a Jet Brains Academy project.

+This is my implementation for stage 6/6.

+How it works: